Java-9000/Java-1000/com/soft9000/M1000/A00300/MISSION.md

 * Output: String

 ## Bonus:
-* Test your own parameters by updating `MainParamTest.java`
+* Validate your own requirements by updating our test case.

 ## Challenge Activity:
 - Provide your own implementation & test case.